 When the debt buyer does this, it often falsely reports new account activity, such as recent payment delinquencies, or it might alter the date of your account, such as changing the date you opened the account or last made a payment.
-This can be a problem because if you apply for a car loan or mortgage, for instance, the bank may think that you are currently having trouble paying your bills.
+This can be a problem because if you apply for a car loan or mortgage, for instance, the bank might think that you're currently having trouble paying your bills.

-The Fair Credit Reporting Act (FCRA) requires consumer reporting agencies (also called credit bureaus) to maintain an accurate file of your credit information.
+The Fair Credit Reporting Act (FCRA) requires consumer reporting agencies (CRAs), also called credit bureaus, to maintain an accurate file of your credit information.
 The FCRA limits the amount of time that negative information can appear on your credit report.
 Generally, a delinquent account can show up on your credit report for up to seven years from the time your first delinquent payment was originally due on the account.
 If a judgment was taken against you on the old debt, it may also be reported for up to seven years from the date of judgment.
-For more information, see Nolo's article How Long Does Negative Information Stay on a Credit Report?
+(For more information, see How Long Does Negative Information Stay on a Credit Report?)

 Some debt buyers try to get around this law by reporting an old debt as newer than it really is.
 But by lying about the age of the account is or the date of any delinquency, the debt buyer violates the FCRA.

 Debt buyers often don't alert consumers that they've reported an old debt to the CRAs.
 This means that you might not find out about the reappearance of this debt until you apply for a new loan or credit card.
 You then feel pressure to pay the old debt in order to clear it from your credit report so that you can get the new credit or loan approval.

 Because the FCRA requires debt buyers to notify you when they report negative information to a CRA, this practice violates the FCRA.